Images of the Ultra-High Energy Cosmic Rays from Point Sources: Simulation

+{All the results presented in the this work (see Section \ref{sec:results}) were obtained using this algorithm, which significantly reduced computation time.
+The acceleration factor compared to the isotropic source can be roughly estimated as the ratio of the total solid angle to the solid angle of the final cone $4\pi/2 \pi (1-\cos(\theta))$.
+For most of our simulations, this ratio is of the order of 100.}

-Finally we take into account deflections in galactic magnetic field and obtain images of the sources as seen by observer at Earth's position inside the galaxy.
-We use galactic magnetic lenses provided by CRPropa3 \cite{AlvesBatista:2016vpy, AlvesBatista:2022vem}, which enables efficient utilization of backtracking simulations to consider galactic deflections in forward simulations of UHECRs.
-We adopt the JF12 model of galactic magnetic field with both coherent and turbulent components turned on \cite{JF_GMF_1,JF_GMF_2}.
+Finally{,} we take into account deflections in {the Galactic} magnetic field and obtain images of the sources as seen by {an} observer at {the} Earth's position inside the Galaxy.
+We use galactic magnetic lenses provided by CRPropa3 \citep{AlvesBatista:2016vpy, AlvesBatista:2022vem}, which enables efficient utilization of backtracking simulations to consider galactic deflections in forward simulations of UHECRs. {In particular, we adopt the lens calculated for the JF12 model of the Galactic magnetic field ('JF12full') \citep{AlvesBatista:2016vpy} with coherent, striated and turbulent components turned on \citep{JF_GMF_1,JF_GMF_2}.
+The turbulent component was assumed to have Kolmogorov spectrum with the correlation length of 60~pc and the strength that follows the JF12 turbulent field model \citep{JF_GMF_2}.}